By Adam Smith, 21st Century

 [Confused yet?
 Balance sheet descriptions do not fare well in verbal explanations, even static diagrams can be confusing.
 At some point (when I win the lottery I’ve never played?)
 I’ll include animations with these explanations, to truly show the magic of money creation.]

 But banks do not like holding reserves, firstly, because reserves are central bank settlement money there’s little they can do with them other than lend their excess to other banks, and secondly, they earn the bare minimum of interest.
 This is also part of the reasoning the banks gave when lobbying successfully for the BoC to eliminate reserve requirements.
-So to accommodate the profit-hungry banks the BoC will “neutralize” (some central banks call it “sterilize”) the government spending by using open market operations to swap those excess reserves for highly liquid risk-free government bonds, which are mostly used as general collateral in money markets to back loans, or can be traded for various other assets the banks choose to line their investment portfolios with.
+So to accommodate the profit-hungry banks and maintain the target interest rate the BoC will “neutralize” (some central banks call it “sterilize”) the government spending by using transfers of government deposits and/or open market operations to swap those excess reserves for highly liquid risk-free government bonds, which are mostly used as general collateral in money markets to back loans, or can be traded for various other assets the banks choose to line their investment portfolios with.

 However un-neutralized monetary financing wasn’t the only trick in our central bank’s bag.
 The Ryan-Collins paper gets into the various other ways we used unconventional monetary policy to fund public works, including methods like encouraging banks to give loans to customers with which they would buy Victory Bonds to fund the war effort.
 A super roundabout way of doing it (this is why the Victory Bond issue ballooned so big it required the Conversion Loan of 1958), but nonetheless ensured war funding while preventing inflation by capturing savings.